sergiomcgd/seq_nms/README.md

    - `cd video`
    - `python img2video.py -i output`

-The results would be available in `video/output`
+The results would be available in the video folder.

 ## Reference